Yeshoa/FFC-Official-Website/README.md

   * “How to Participate and Sign Up”
   * “How the Ranking Works & How to Earn Points”
   * “Presenting Achievements”
-* **TournamentGrid.astro: Mobile Fix** ✅
-  Make the tournament grid relative? and visually coherent on phones.
-* **Add Ranking Explanation Above Table a hero or something** A short intro with link to the full “How the Ranking Works” article.
 * **Change Forest Cups heroImg's**
   The current ones are placeholders and not very appealing.
 (Think of adding images about the Host Nation instead)
 * **Adapt the web for supporting a Forest Cup before being played**